komplexnupe/readMe-generator/README.md

-# readMe Generator
+# README Generator
 ![License](https://img.shields.io/badge/License-MIT-blue)

-This readme generator prompts developers with a series of prompts utilizing inquirer npm to assist them with create great readMe for their projects.
+This readme generator prompts developers/users with a series of prompts/questions utilizing inquirer to assit them with creating a great readme for their projects.

 ## Table of Contents
 - [Installation](#installation)